oxen-io/libsession-util/docs/config-merge-logic.md

 Clients ignore updates according to two criteria:

-- "within five": a client ignores any update with a seqno value that is not within the last five seqnos.
-For instance if current seqno is 123 then the client ignores any config message with a seqno of 118 or earlier.
+- "within N": a client ignores any update with a seqno value that is not within the last N seqnos.
+  For instance if current seqno is 123 and N=5 then the client only considers messages with a seqno in {119, 120, 121, 122, 123}, ignoring any config message with a seqno of 118 or earlier.

+  This choice is configurable: higher values allow for a larger conflict window before data is dropped, while lower values reduce the overhead of the diffs that are included in messages to handle conflicts.

 - "ignore included": if a client sees two config messages with different seqno values and the smaller one is contained within the diff of the larger one then the smaller one is stale and will be ignored.

+- invalid messages: messages that are unparseable or fail some of the other requirements shall be ignored; for example:
+  - duplicates or improperly sorted data inside a application data list
+  - missing required fields
+  - keys before `"#"` in the config message
+  - improperly sorted lagged config diffs
+  - etc.

-## Simple updates
+## Non-conflicting updates

 If a client is making a configuration change and there is only a single current valid config message (i.e. no conflicts to resolve) then the update procedure is straightforward:

 1. A new seqno is assigned that is 1 higher than the current largest seqno.
-2. The lagged config diffs from the existing config message are copied into the new message, omitting config messages with seqno values less than (newseqno-4).
+2. The lagged config diffs from the existing config message are copied into the new message, omitting config messages with seqno values less than or equal to (newseqno-N).
 The client should ensure the values are sorted by seqno, hash.
 (They should be sorted already, but clients should not propagate wrongly sorted lists if they encounter one).
 3. The current config message's diff is appended to the lagged config diff (using the message's seqno value and calculating a hash of the message to complete the 3-tuple).
 4. A current diff is constructed for any values being assigned, and stored under the `"="` key of